thorstone25/qups/paper.md

 When these choices do become critical as is the case for researchers and experts, such users can engage with the toolbox at a lower level, or simply use the available functionality as a template to be modified to suit their needs.

 # Acknowledgements
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1656518.
+This material is based upon work supported by the National Institutes of Health under award number R01EB027100 and by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1656518.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 # References